 The 2nd annual Capital City Burger Battle sponsored by the Ohio Beef Council will take place at a summer tradition, the Ohio State Fair on Sunday, July 29.

 Ohio ProStart juniors and seniors are eligible to compete for cash prizes and scholarship awards along with the coveted golden burger trophy.
 Participants will receive fair tickets.

 A team can consist of one or two students.
 See who will prepare the tastiest burgers in Ohio.
 Interested educators, please email Ethomas @ohiorestaurant.org to participate.
 Call 877.442.9374 with any questions.

 When you shop at Amazon.com and Kroger you can help support Ohio ProStart.

 You can also register your Kroger Plus card at www.Kroger.comand select #21287 for our program and a portion of the proceeds will go to ORAEF.

-Ohio ProStart® has launched an ONLINE CAREER FAIR.
-This is a pilot program designed to offer ProStart students access to various careers in the foodservice industry or a summer job before continuing their education.
+Ohio ProStart® has launched, ProStart Job Board.
+This program is designed to offer ProStart students access to various careers in the foodservice industry or a summer job before continuing their education.
 Employers are encouraged to submit job openings online at no cost.

 ProStart® National Certificate of Achievement (COA) credential